PedroValente00/receipt-generator/README.md

 # Receipt generator

 Just a simple project to generate a PDF receipt based on the info provided on a form.
+As a real world example, it's pretending it's an EV charging company.
 Made with the Create React App

 See the live demo here: